When are the next train strikes happening?

 A spokesman for the Rail Delivery Group, which represents train operators, said: “This is disappointing news for our customers and staff, more strike action is totally unnecessary and will only heap more pressure on an industry already facing an acute financial crisis.

-“Senselessly targeting both the final of Eurovision and the FA cup final is disappointing for all those planning to attend.
+“Senselessly targeting both the final of Eurovision and the FA Cup final is disappointing for all those planning to attend.

 “After many weeks of negotiations with the Aslef leadership, we made a revised and fair offer including a pay rise of 8 per cent over two years.
 It would have introduced overdue, common-sense improvements already in place in parts of the network, which would will see more trains running on time for passengers.
-Sadly, this has been rejected.
+Sadly, this has been rejected.”

-“We urge the Aslef leadership to re-join us at the negotiating table and work with us to find a solution to the issues our industry faces and so we can give our people the pay rise we have always said we wanted to do.”

-Train operators say the deal is “based on the successful outcome of reform discussions”.

-These include a reduction of the time spent learning new routes and moves towards making Sunday part of the working week where it is not already.

-The RDG says passenger numbers on Sundays are 18 per cent ahead of pre-pandemic levels.
-On working days, especially Mondays and Fridays, ticket sales are way below levels in 2019, with a consequent collapse in revenue.

-Could the Aslef strikes be called off?
+Could the strikes be called off?

-It seems unlikely, given that the offer Aslef has damned as “derisory” came after a long series of talks involving the train drivers’ leadership and representatives of the employers between early February and 26 April.
+It seems most unlikely.
+The government – which will sign off the final deal – and the train operators appear to be pinning hopes on an erosion of support for striking by union members.

+Conversely, the unions believe that support for the strikes remains strong, and that eventually ministers will cave in and agree to unconditional pay rises.

 I have a ticket booked for one of the strike days.
 What can I do?